En gång till (song)

 "En gång till" ("one more time"), written by Christer Lundh and Mikael Wendt, is the song that Swedish dansband singer Lotta Engberg performed when it competed in the Swedish Melodifestivalen 1990, where it finished 8th.
-In 1990, Lotta & Anders Engbergs Orkester released the single En gång till, wit the song Bara du as B-side.
+In 1990, Lotta & Anders Engbergs Orkester released the single En gång till, with the song Bara du as B-side.

 The song charted at Svensktoppen for two weeks during the period 8–15 April 1990, with a 7th and an 8th place as best result there.

 Cover versions

 Danish singer Birthe Kjær covered the song in a Danish as En gang til, with lyrics by Dan Adamsen, on her 1993 album Jeg ka' ikke la' vær'.